besteekmen/CG-RayTracer/README.md

 *BONUS features:* Combined Material (6.7), Cook-Torrance Material (6.8), Environment Map (6.12), Depth of Field (6.16), Motion Blur (6.17), Smooth Edges (6.18)

 ***Example Images:*** The main functions are edited in order to render all requested images as well as our specific images for additional features.
-The rendered images are located in the same directory with this README file on this release.
+The rendered images are located in the root directory on this release.
 The results of BONUS features can be observed from the images:
 - Combined Material: *a6-1c.png*
 - Cook-Torrance Material: *a6-1d.png*
 - Environment Map: *a6-4f.png*